-- Gum disease begins as gingivitis and can develop into periodontitis.
-It first affects the gums, but then can also damage the jawbone and lead to tooth loss.
+- Gum disease (also called periodontal disease) is an inflammatory condition that begins as gingivitis and can progress into periodontitis.
+It first affects the gums and, if left untreated, can damage the supporting bone and lead to tooth loss.

-- Symptoms of gum disease include bleeding, inflamed and receding gums.
-It can also lead to bad breath, sensitivity, painful chewing and deep pockets around the teeth.
+- Symptoms of gum disease include bleeding, inflammation, and receding gums.
+It can also lead to bad breath, sensitivity, painful chewing, and deep pockets around the teeth.

-- Plaque and tartar, which form due to poor oral hygiene, are the main cause of gum disease.
-Treatment requires deep cleaning, scaling and root planing, antibiotics, and in extreme cases, surgery.
+- Plaque and tartar, which form due to poor oral hygiene, are the main causes of gum disease.
+Treatment requires deep cleaning, scaling, and root planing, antibiotics, and, in extreme cases, surgery.

 Need emergency treatment for a gum disease?
 Find urgent care dental near you with Authority Dental.